Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Proposed Method

-In our problem settings, we iteratively search for the adversarial examples following (\ref{eq:algo_bim}).
-Let us omit the projection function $\Phi(\cdot)$ and $\operatorname{sign}(\cdot)$ for simplicity.
-Then, we can calculate the gradient of the adversary with each transformation and denote it as the augmentation-aware perturbation $\delta_i^{(t)}$:
+To better solve the optimization problem formulated in (\ref{eq:our_obj}), we take advantage of the asymptotically normality of SGA and iteratively search for the adversarial examples similarly to (\ref{eq:algo_bim}).
+We omit the projection function $\Phi(\cdot)$ and $\operatorname{sign}(\cdot)$ because they do not effect the asymptotic normality of SGA as discussed in the previous subsection.
+Then, we calculate the gradient of the adversary with each transformation and denote it as the augmentation-aware perturbation $\delta_i^{(t)}$:

 Let $\mathcal{S}$ be a set of samples augmented in each iteration, i.e., $\mathcal{S} =\{\text{AUG}_i(x_{adv}^{(t)})\}_{i=1}^n$.
 Here $\mathcal{S}$ can be taken as a minibatch to form a stochastic gradient $\hat{\delta}_S$ which is a sum of contributions from all samples in $\mathcal{S}$.
 Hence, referring to the central limit theorem, $\hat{\delta}_S$ can be taken as a function of sample $z\in \mathcal{S}$,